kroxiksut/django-152fz-consent/docs/cookies/en/operations-admin.md

 ## What kind of document is this

-The document describes the working scenario for using the cookie module:
+This document describes the working scenario for using the cookie module:
-- how to include a module in a project;
+- how to include the module in a project;
 - where categories, policies and banners are configured in the administrative panel;
 - which sections in the administrative panel are for viewing only;
-- what commands to use for initial initialization and maintenance.
+- which commands to use for initial initialization and maintenance.

 ## Quick launch path